nsafran1217/cde-website/src/content/blog/002-c360-hpux-install.md

 * binutils-2.23.2
     * `./configure --prefix=/usr/local/gcc-4.8.5 --disable-nls`

 *I tried binutils 2.25.1 first, but it did not work correctly.
-It kept telling me the archive files were for 64 Bit ABI.
+It kept telling me the archive files were for 64 Bit ABI. `ar` may have been broken.
 2.23.2 seems to work well*

 GCC build reqs: